-After configuring your Postgres database for PowerSync, you’ll setup your PowerSync Service.
+After configuring your source database for PowerSync, you’ll need to setup your PowerSync Service.

 This entails: